Jennifer writes in:

 Do you regularly get dinged with fees at your local bank for every little thing?
 Is there a “maintenance fee” you have to pay?
 Are you getting no interest at all on your checking account?
 Or a very low interest rate on your savings?

 Start hunting around for a bank that respects you.
-See what banks are available in your local area – and don’t forget ones that offer full service online, like ING Direct.
+See what banks are available in your local area – and don’t forget ones that offer full service online, like Capital One 360.
 Find one that doesn’t charge you ridiculous fees, has solid customer service, makes online banking easy and accessible, and offers some interest on checking and solid interest on savings (in my opinion, banks lacking this are essentially charging you another fee).

 Switching banks can save you $20 a month and make absolutely no difference at all in your day to day life – or maybe even make it a bit easier, with good online banking or a more useful debit card and ATM network.
 Sounds like a plan to me.